valeIT/valeIT.github.io/_posts/2020-01-25-converting-your-custom-dark-theme-to-ios-13-dark-mode.md

 author: Valentino Urbano
 ---

 I've seen a lot of complicated guides on how to keep your old light/dark theme while supporting iOS 13 Dark Mode seamlessly.
-The truth is that it doesn't need to be that complicated.
+The truth is it doesn't need to be that complicated.

 ## How to set it up